lyndon025/playtested/src/content/article/2023-10-28-the-finals-open-beta-now-open-one-step-closer-to-release--first-impressions---the-finals.md

 ---
-title: "THE FINALS' open beta now open! one step closer to release | First Impressions - THE FINALS"
+author: lyndonguitar
+category: Review
-description: "THE FINALS is currently in an open beta test on Steam that started last October 26 and will run up to November 5, available for PC (Steam), Xbox Series X/S, and PS5."
+description: THE FINALS is currently in an open beta test on Steam that started last October 26 and will run up to November 5, available for PC (Steam), Xbox Series X/S, and PS5.
+featured: false
 pubDate: 2023-10-28
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-finals"]
+tags:
-featured: false
+- taptap
+- the-finals
-thumb: ""
+thumb: ''
+title: THE FINALS' open beta now open! one step closer to release | First Impressions
+  - THE FINALS
 ---

 THE FINALS is currently in an open beta test on Steam that started last October 26 and will run up to November 5, available for PC (Steam), Xbox Series X/S, and PS5.